-Mopar® fluids, lubricants, parts, and accessories are available from your authorized dealer.
-They will help you keep your vehicle operating at its best.
+Mopar[®] fluids, lubricants, parts, and accessories are available from an authorized dealer.
+They will help keep the vehicle operating at its best.

 REPORTING SAFETY DEFECTS

 In The 50 United States And Washington, D.C.

 If you believe that your vehicle has a defect that could cause a crash or cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying the manufacturer.